BCDA-APS/gestalt/docs/commandline.md

 ## Command Line

-Gestalt has a number of command line options to be able to generate screens beyond just the built-in templates.
+Gestalt has a number of command line options to be able to generate screens beyond just the built-in layouts.
 As well, users are able to provide input data in a variety of formats beyond just YAML.

 The structure of calling Gestalt on the command line is:

-> gestalt.py [OPTIONS] [TEMPLATE]
+> gestalt.py [OPTIONS] [LAYOUT]

 ## Options